edverma/git-smart-squash/INSTALL.md

-# Installation Guide for git-smart-squash v1.2.1
+# Installation Guide for git-smart-squash v1.2.2

-## 🎉 Published to PyPI & GitHub!
+## 🎉 Version Alignment Complete!

-Version 1.2.1 has been successfully published to PyPI with critical bug fixes and is available on GitHub.
+Version 1.2.2 is now consistently available across all platforms - PyPI, GitHub, and Homebrew all use the same version number.

 ## Installation Options